 Also referred to as Vipareeta Karani, this asana ensures adequate blood flow to your legs.

 Lie on the floor, place your hips up against a wall.
 Keep your legs straight up against the wall.
 Put your arms at either side with the palms up.
 Stay in the position for five minutes, breathing in and out from your nostrils.
-The exercise relieves the pressure of gravity from heart and ensures that blood flows through it easily.
+The exercise relieves the pressure of gravity from the heart and ensures that blood flows through it easily.

 Bend your knees to squat and exhale.
 Drop your knees and forehead to the floor and inhale.
 Interlace your fingers behind you.
 Hold the position for three breaths.
 Inhale and come back to a kneeling position.
 Repeat the steps.